Meet The Team

-Ray Harrell, a Chicago native, has worked in Human Resources for more than 15 years.
-He is the author of “101 Tips For Career Success”, a book designed to help people of color overcome obstacles in the hiring process, and "Whalum", a coming of age story of a Black gay male (triggering content).
-In his spare time, he enjoys Chicago's many street festivals, film festivals, theater, and travel.
+Ray Harrell, a Chicago native, has worked in the field of Human Resources for more than 20 years.
+He is the author of “101 Tips For Career Success”, a book designed to help people of color overcome obstacles in the hiring process, and "Whalum", a coming -of-age story of a Black gay male (triggering content).
+In his spare time, he enjoys Chicago's many street festivals, film festivals, thrifting, theater, and travel.

 Gil Shannon Jr, a Chicago area native, has been a public servant throughout his professional career.
 His love for the arts was nurtured at an early age by participating in bands and ensembles as a saxophonist and singing tenor in various choirs.
 His love continues to be nourished through his friendships with various artisans who participate in all forms of art.
 If not traveling through the states or abroad, you can find him supporting events held by local organizations, dining with friends, or at the gym.

 Christopher Wimbley has been a volunteer of Black Alphabet since 2017 and also has volunteered with various Organizations since 2006.
 Chris feels that giving back to the community is important because it helps promote love and care for one another.
 Chris enjoys walks on the beach and hot wings.
 Chris also serves as the Program Coordinator, providing support for Black Alphabet's programming.
 Chris thanks the Black Alphabet board for this wonderful opportunity!